-How to Clean Your Outdoor Rugs
+How to Clean Outdoor Rugs

-DID YOU KNOW?
 When you have a really nasty stain, like wine or ketchup, use the old standard and blot club soda on a white washcloth to get rid of the stain.
 The club soda neutralizes the stain and improves your chances of removing it.

 How to Clean Mold on an Outdoor Rug

 Go straight to your kitchen cupboard for the white vinegar, and pour it full-strength onto the moldy rug.
 Let it sit for about an hour.
 Then, add about a cup of vinegar to a bucket of warm water, and use a scrub brush to brush it clean.
-Rinse with the garden hose and let dry thoroughly.
+Rinse with the garden hose and let the rug dry thoroughly.

 How to Store an Outdoor Rug